mona-actions/gh-stats/README.md

 gh extension install mona-actions/gh-stats

 # Collect stats for an organization
-gh stats run --org your-org-name
+gh stats --org your-org-name

 # Output: gh-stats-2025-10-30.json
 ```

-**That's it!** The tool will collect comprehensive statistics for all repositories in the organization and save them to a date-stamped JSON file.
+**That's it!** The tool collects comprehensive statistics (organization metadata, repository details, activity metrics, security configs, packages) and saves them to a date-stamped JSON file.

-### What Gets Collected?

-By default, `gh-stats` collects:
-- ✅ Organization metadata (settings, members, teams)
-- ✅ Repository details (size, languages, topics, settings)
-- ✅ Activity metrics (issues, PRs, commits, contributors)
-- ✅ Security configurations (branch protection, vulnerability alerts)
-- ✅ Actions workflows and deployment environments
-- ✅ Package information and dependencies
-- ✅ Traffic statistics and engagement metrics

-### Need to Reduce API Usage?

-See [Feature Flags](#feature-flags-controlling-data-collection) to selectively skip optional data and reduce API usage by 30-70%.
+See [Output Format](#output-format) for complete data details and [Feature Flags](#feature-flags-controlling-data-collection) to reduce API usage by 30-70%.

 ## Install